nalcorso/Forge.Extensions.Union/README.md

 > ⚠️ This project is in the early stages of development and should be used with caution.
 It is currently slower, uses more memory and is less feature-rich than other libraries for implementing Discriminated Unions in C#.
 Please consider using [OneOf](https://github.com/mcintyre321/OneOf/) for production use.

-ReForge.Union is a source generator for C# that provides an easy way to implement basic Discriminated Unions in your code, and certainly for production use.
+Forge.Extensions.Union is a source generator for C# that provides an easy way to implement basic Discriminated Unions in your code, and certainly for production use.

 ## Alternatives